 - 5.12 Council understands that people who make Voluntary Public Interest Disclosures may want their identity and the fact that they have made a report to be confidential. - 5.13 In accordance with the PID Act, information tending to identify a person as the maker of a Voluntary Public Interest Disclosure (known as identifying information) is not to be disclosed by a Public Official or an Agency. - 5.14 Council will not disclose identifying information unless it is necessary and authorised under the PID Act.
-In accordance with the PID Act, there are certain circumstances that allow for the disclosure of identifying information, including: - (a) where the person consents in writing to the disclosure; - (b) where it is generally known that the person is the maker of the Voluntary Public Interest Disclosure because of their voluntary self-identification as the maker; - (c) when the Public Official or Council reasonably considers it necessary to disclose the information to protect a person from detriment; - (d) where it is necessary the information be disclosed to a person whose interests are affected by the disclosure; - (e) where the information has previously been lawfully published;
+In accordance with the PID Act, there are certain circumstances that allow for the disclosure of identifying information, including: - (a) where the person consents in writing to the disclosure; - (b) where it is generally known that the person is the maker of the Voluntary Public Interest Disclosure because of their voluntary selfidentification as the maker; - (c) when the Public Official or Council reasonably considers it necessary to disclose the information to protect a person from detriment; - (d) where it is necessary the information be disclosed to a person whose interests are affected by the disclosure; - (e) where the information has previously been lawfully published; - (f) when the information is disclosed to a medical practitioner or psychologist for the purposes of providing medical or psychiatric care, treatment, or counselling to the individual disclosing the information; - (g) when the information is disclosed for the purposes of proceedings before a court or tribunal;